-Leases of owned assets where the Trust is lessor were unaffected by initial application of IFRS 16.
+Leases of owned assets where the Trust was lessor were unaffected by initial application of IFRS 16.
+For existing arrangements where the Trust was an intermediate lessor, classification of all continuing sublease arrangements was been reassessed with reference to the right of use asset.